-- 34. It is expected that the Bank Rate will increase by 25 basis points to 0.75% during 2018/19 and that there will continue to be a high "cost of carry2" associated with the long-term borrowing compared to temporary investment returns.
-The TMST will continue to monitor the Council's debt portfolio and will consider debt repayment if it is in the Council's interest. - 35.
+- 26. It is expected that the Bank Rate will increase by 25 basis points to 0.75% during 2018/19 and that there will continue to be a high "cost of carry2" associated with the long-term borrowing compared to temporary investment returns.
+The TMST will continue to monitor the Council's debt portfolio and will consider debt repayment if it is in the Council's interest. - 27.
 In April 2011, the Government replaced the 'credit approval' system for capital financing with direct provision of capital resources in the form of capital grant.
 This means that the Council only needs to borrow to finance prudential borrowing schemes.
 The Council's Capital Financing Strategy applies capital grants, developer contributions, capital receipts and revenue contributions to fund capital expenditure before using prudential borrowing.
-This means that the majority of the current capital programme is fully funded without the need to take up any new borrowing. - 36.
+This means that the majority of the current capital programme is fully funded without the need to take up any new borrowing. - 28.
 Financing the Council's borrowing requirement internally would reduce the cost of carry in the short term but there is a risk that the internal borrowing would need to be refinanced with external borrowing at a time when PWLB (or its successor) and market rates exceed those currently available.
-This could result in higher financing costs over the long term. - 37.
+This could result in higher financing costs over the long term. - 29.
 Internal borrowing is a short-term financing solution as cash surpluses are temporary balances made up of creditors over debtors, earmarked reserves and capital reserves.
-As reserves are drawn down for their earmarked purpose internal borrowing will need to be replaced with external borrowing. - 38.
+As reserves are drawn down for their earmarked purpose internal borrowing will need to be replaced with external borrowing. - 30.
 The Council's TMST have agreed that they should continue to have the option to fund new or replacement borrowing up to the value of £50m of the portfolio through internal borrowing.
 Internal borrowing will have the effect of reducing some of the "cost of carry" of funding.
-Internal borrowing will also be used to finance prudential schemes. - 39.
-If market conditions change during the 2018/19 financial year such that the policy to borrow internally is no longer in the short term or long term interests of the Council, the TMST will review the borrowing strategy and report any changes to Cabinet.
+Internal borrowing will also be used to finance prudential schemes. - 31.
+If market conditions change during the 2018/19 financial year such that the policy to borrow internally is no longer in the short term or long term interests of the Council, the TMST will review the borrowing strategy and report any changes to Cabinet. - 32.
+As the Accountable Body for OxLEP ltd, the Oxfordshire Local Enterprise Partnership, the Council will be required to prudentially borrow £42m on behalf of OxLEP for project funding from 2018/19 onwards.
+The loans will be repaid through the retained business rates of OxLEP.
+This represents projects to be delivered by the Council.
+The TMST monitor interest rates and will consider forward borrowing on behalf of OxLEP at the end of 2017/18 if it is determined to be cost-effective.
+This is consistent with the expectation that interest rates and Gilt yields will continue to rise over the period.

-&lt;sup>2 The difference between the interest payable on borrowing on debt and the interest receivable from investing surplus cash.
+2 The difference between the interest payable on borrowing on debt and the interest receivable from investing surplus cash.